image description

 1) ASSESS YOUR CASH FLOW AND EXPENSES

 Make sure you know how much your business brings in each week and how much it pays out.
-A full list of expenses will be a requirement for lenders and it can also help you see where your business can cut back.
+A full list of expenses will be a requirement for fiancnde providers and it can also help you see where your business can cut back.
 Cash flow should be looked at as well, in terms of short, medium, and long term, whether it is payments coming in or payments going out.

-2) RESEARCH LENDERS AND GET QUOTES
+2) RESEARCH FINANCE PROVIDERS AND GET QUOTES

 3) REDUCE RISKS